hactar-is/frink/docs/source/orm/index.rst

 ORM
 ===

 The ORM part of Frink gives you very basic querying abilities.
-For anything a little more complex you should probably just drop down to RQL anyway.
+For anything a little more complex you should probably just drop down to :ref:`ReQL` anyway.

 Querying
 --------